LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  apps

    -  ControllerRevision = View the full history of a Deployment.
-   -  PodTemplate = The nested Pod spec for Workloads.
-Not a usable resource by itself.
+   -  PodTemplate = Create a base template that can be used to create Pods from.

 -  autoscaling